Measure rigidity of Anosov flows via the factorization method: Introduction

 \subsection{Acknowledgments}

-The author would like to express his deep appreciation to Alex Eskin for explaining his deep work together with Maryam Mirzakhani about measure classification.
+The author would like to express his deep appreciation to Alex Eskin for explaining his important work together with Maryam Mirzakhani about measure classification and providing many important insights about the factorization technique.
 The author also would like to thank Aaron Brown for useful suggestions and comments, primarily about the usage of normal forms coordinates.
-It is a pleasure to thank Elon Lindenstrauss, Amie Wilkinson, Federico Rodriguez Hertz, Clark Butler and Rafael Potrie for useful and motivating discussions.
+It is a pleasure to thank Amie Wilkinson, Elon Lindenstrauss, Federico Rodriguez Hertz, Clark Butler and Rafael Potrie for helpful and motivating discussions.
+The author also would like to thank the referees for providing many useful suggestions and comments that helped to improve the paper and its presentation.